iucloudclass/e222/README.md

 # e222-labs
 This repository is for lab materials of ENGR-E222 class at IU which takes place in at GY 447 every Thursday 05:45P-06:35P.

-Note: Current schedule can be changed anytime according to the lectures and discussions.
+Note: Current schedule can be changed anytime in accordance with the lectures and discussions.

 ## Schedule I - Cloud